 Use these Terraria guides to help you survive

 Welcome to our roundup of the best Terraria mods.
 Now that Terraria has received its final big update, Journey's End, it's never been a better time to hop into its thousands of user-made mods—a list which spans the suitably sublime to the outright bizarre.

-The following Terraria mods offer but a smattering of our favourites, which add new soundtracks, items, settings and overhauls to Re-Logic's two-dimensional adventure playground.
+The following Terraria mods offer but a smattering of our favourites, which add new soundtracks, quests, items, settings and overhauls to Re-Logic's two-dimensional adventure playground.
 Heck, there're even mods in here which transform the game into fully-fledged RPGs, so you're bound to find something that tickles your fancy.
 Have fun experimenting!

 Before trying to download any mods, make sure you have tModLoader installed.
 TML is an open-source mod manager that has made modding a breeze in Terraria for years.
 With the release of Journey's End, TML is now officially supported by ReLogic and even available to download on Steam as free DLC.

 Most mods that you'll find on this list require easy installation through TML.
 Others are "standalone" mods that require a bit more doing to get working.

 Terraria is already a time-sink to rival any RPG, but this entry in our best Terraria mods, N Terraria, turns it into a fully featured roleplaying experience with all of the trappings: classes, races, a level system, NPC companions and even quests.
 It’s got it all.
 It’s a perfect way to add some longevity to what is already a very deep game.
 It also makes the game harder than Adamantite, but it’s all part of the charm.